edgeTI Announces Fast Path to Safe and Successful AI

 Simplify AI, Increase Transparency, and Build Trust with Adoption Programs

-/EIN News/ -- ARLINGTON, Va., June 13, 2023 (GLOBE NEWSWIRE) -- Edge Total Intelligence Inc. (“edgeTI”, “Company”, “We”, or “Our”) (TSXV: CTRL, OTCQB: UNFYF, FSE: Q5i), the leader in real-time digital operations software, today announces AI adoption programs that leverage the edgeCore™ platform to integrate AI safely and effectively.
+ARLINGTON, VA, USA, June 14, 2023/EINPresswire.com/ -- Edge Total Intelligence Inc. (“edgeTI”, “Company”, “We”, or “Our”) (TSXV: CTRL, OTCQB: UNFYF, FSE: Q5i), the leader in real-time digital operations software, today announces AI adoption programs that leverage the edgeCore™ platform to integrate AI safely and effectively.

 “Across industries, great concern exists about the effective use and adoption of AI initiatives,” said Jim Barrett, CEO of edgeTI.
 “These two challenges are linked and solved with the use of our adoption programs that drive tangible progress towards executing an AI strategy.”